ScholaWrite: A Dataset of End-to-End Scholarly Writing Process: More about the Data Collection Process

 \subsection{Participant Recruitment \& Demographics}

 We recruited ten graduate students in the computer science department who actively prepared their manuscripts in Overleaf, an online \LaTeX{} editor, and who aimed to submit their manuscripts to peer-reviewed conferences.
 We held a consent procedure with each participant through a 30-minute virtual meeting remotely.
 After the consent process, we installed on their computers a Chrome extension program that we designed and implemented only for this study and asked for the ID number of only the Overleaf projects that the participants agreed to share as their manuscripts.
 We provided all participants with a \$100 Amazon gift card per project, which could be divided among the authors involved in the project.
+This compensation level was determined based on the expected duration of longitudinal participation and the sustained engagement required for collecting personalized writing workflow data.
 Our data collection process is approved by the IRB of the authors' primary institution.

 All ten participants of our study are graduate students who currently study computer science domain at an accredited university in the United States.
 Out of the ten, two of them identified themselves as native English speakers, and the remaining participants identified themselves as proficient in English in terms of writing.
 Also, two of the ten participants attained a Master of Science degree in Computer Science with several publication experiences, and the remaining eight of them are currently PhD students with extensive research experiences.